apt install apt-transport-https gnupg2 curl

 Configure of API address for sending the scanning results into Nemesida WAF API.

-The activation/deactivation parameter for displaying error information in to console.
+The activation/deactivation parameter for displaying debugging information in to console.

 The activation/deactivation parameter.